redhat-sap/sap-workshops/sap-smart-management/README.md

 Customers will get access to Red Hat Insights as part of the RHEL for SAP Solutions subscription.
 Red Hat Insights proactively identify and remediate security, compliance, and configuration risks in their Red Hat Enterprise Linux environments.

-As part of the workshop/demo, you will be able to show these capabilities.
+As part of the workshop, you will be able to show these capabilities.
 Insights information can be shown both in Satellite for the registered hosts and cloud.redhat.com as part of the SaaS product running in the Cloud.

 Let's review first how this information is shown on Satellite.
-In the very first part of the workshop/demo, you have customized the Dashboard view in the `Monitor` section.
+In the very first part of the workshop, you have customized the Dashboard view in the `Monitor` section.
 Two specific widgets for Insights information have been configured there.
 Browse to `Monitor -- Dashboard` and you can identify these as `Red Hat Insights Risk Summary` and `Red Hay Insights Actions`.

 [![smart-insights](img/insights_monitor.png)](https://redhat-sap.github.io/sap-workshops/sap-smart-management/img/insights_monitor.png)